Control of reactive collisions by quantum interference: Results and analysis

-Fig.~3 also shows a weaker resonance near $1030\; \text{G}$.
-This resonance cannot be explained by the single-channel model (i.e., with a lossless phase shifter), which predicts that the maximum loss is larger than the universal limit.
-We therefore extend our model by considering a finite lifetime to the state coupled by the Feshbach resonance in form of a linewidth $\Gamma_{b}$.
-This implies that the phase shifter of the Fabry-Perot resonator is now lossy and prevents the large resonant build-up of wavefunction inside the interferometer.
-In this two-channel model, we use a lossy phase-shifter given by:
+Figure~3 also shows a weaker resonance near $1030\; \text{G}$.
+This resonance could not be explained by the single-channel model (i.e., with a lossless phase shifter), which predicts that the maximum loss is larger than the universal limit.
+We therefore extended our model by considering a finite lifetime of the bound state coupled by the Feshbach resonance in the form of a linewidth $\Gamma_{b}$.
+This extension implied that the phase shifter of the Fabry-Perot resonator was now lossy and prevented the large resonant buildup of wave function inside the interferometer.
+In this two-channel model, we describe a lossy phase-shifter by

 With Eq.~(\ref{eq:phaseshifter_loss}), we can express $\beta$ in the Breit-Wigner form as in \cite{JH} (see SM).
-We assumed that $y$ and $q$ are the same as for the strong resonance since they characterize the same incoming channel, and we use the same normalization factor.
-We also include a slope and an offset as extra fit parameters to account for other loss channels not covered by our model.
-We obtain $B_{\text{res}}{=}1030.8(7)\; \text{G}$, $\Delta {=}0.21(4)\; \text{G}$, $\Gamma_{b}{=}5.38(4)\; \text{G}$ with $\chi^2_{\text{red}}{=}2.4$ (dof = $10$).
-The $\Delta$ parameter shows that the resonance at $1030\; \text{G}$ is two orders of magnitude weaker than the one at $978\; \text{G}$.
-From the width, we infer the bound state lifetime, $\tau_{b} = (\delta \mu \Gamma_{b})^{-1} \approx 60\; \text{ns}$, where the relative magnetic moment between the entrance channel and the closed channel bound state is $\delta\mu {=} 2\mu_B$ (where $\mu_B$ is the Bohr magneton) assuming a single spin-flip.
-In our study, the lifetime of a collision complex is obtained from a spectroscopic linewidth, whereas in all previous work on ultracold molecules, such lifetimes were obtained from a direct time-domain measurement \cite{yliu_complexlifetime,rbcs_photo}.
+We assumed that $y$ and $q$ were the same as for the strong resonance because they characterized the same incoming channel, and we used the same normalization factor.
+We also included a slope and an offset as extra fit parameters to account for other loss channels not covered by our model.
+We obtained $B_{\text{res}}{=}1030.8(7)\; \text{G}$, $\Delta {=}0.21(4)\; \text{G}$, $\Gamma_{b}{=}5.38(4)\; \text{G}$ with $\chi^2_{\text{red}}{=}2.4$ (dof = $10$).
+The $\Delta$ parameter showed that the resonance at $1030\; \text{G}$ was two orders of magnitude weaker than the one at $978\; \text{G}$.
+From the linewidth, we inferred the bound-state lifetime $\tau_{b} = (\delta \mu \Gamma_{b})^{-1} \approx 60\; \text{ns}$, where the relative magnetic moment between the entrance channel and the closed-channel bound state was $\delta\mu {=} 2\mu_B$ (where $\mu_B$ is the Bohr magneton) assuming a single spin-flip.
+In our study, the lifetime of a collision complex was obtained from a spectroscopic linewidth, whereas in all previous work on collisions of ultracold molecules, such lifetimes were obtained from a direct time-domain measurement \cite{yliu_complexlifetime,rbcs_photo}.
 The short lifetime of the bound state suggests that the closed channel has a highly reactive doublet character.
 Some contribution to $\Gamma_{b}$ and $y$ could also come from the $1596$-nm trapping light, which can excite collision complexes leading to loss, as observed in other molecular systems \cite{nak_photo,rbcs_photo,yliu_complexlifetime}.
 However, given the small value of $y$, we expect this effect to be small.